Everyone is invited to participate!

 All current High School Clay Target League student athletes are invited to participate.

-$35 per athlete (per tournament).
+In-Person Events: $45 per athlete (per tournament).
 Fee includes State Tournament t-shirt and targets.
-No refunds.
-Coaches will receive payment information.

 Student athletes shoot their assigned number of targets to compete in BOTH individual and team events.
 Student athlete classifications are determined by the athlete’s year-end average weekly score after Week 5.Classifications include: